peereflits/docker-vs-aspire/src/Readme.01.local.md

 # DemoOnLocal.sln

-This is the default and initial solution/application that should run in a local configuration.
+This is the initial solution/application that should run in a local configuration.

 The solution exists of two .NET 9.0 projects and assumes a running SQL Server instance.